cuban-goats/interpreter-project/readme.txt

 # push value onto a stack
 TOASTERPUSH

-# remove value from the stack (which the pointer points to)
+# remove value from the stack
 TOASTERPOP

 # pop 2 numbers from the stack and push the sum